Hall & Woodhouse: Beers

 Blandford Fly (formerly Blandford Flyer) is a 5.2% dark bottled ale flavoured with ginger and spices.

 Chocolate and Orange Stout, a 5.0% stout that is brewed on behalf of Sainsbury's supermarket as one of their "Taste the Difference", premium own-brand line of products.

 Cranborne Poacher (formerly Poacher's Choice) is a 5.7% bottled ruby ale with strong flavours of damsons and liquorice.

 Fursty Ferret is an amber ale, 4.1% as a cask ale, and 4.4% as a filtered beer in bottles and cans.
 It was originally brewed at the Gribble Inn, which was bought by Hall & Woodhouse in 1991.
 The pub was sold back to the landlord in 2005, with Hall & Woodhouse retaining the rights to the brand name Fursty Ferret.

 Golden Champion is a 4.5% pale ale with an aroma of elderflower.

 Hopping Hare is a 4.4% abv light coloured pale ale made from a mix of American Amarillo, Cascade hops and English Flagon barley.

 Master Stout is a 5.0% coffee stout available in bottles.

 Tanglefoot is a golden ale, 4.7% as a cask ale, and 5.0% as a filtered beer in bottles and cans.
 It is made from a mix of English Flagon barley, Goldings and Challenger hops, with a pear drop taste.
 According to a story presently written on the bottle, it was given its name when the head brewer drank "several tankards" and "fell on" a name for the beer.
 The cask version is widely available in the south of England, and a pasteurised version is available in bottles and cans in supermarkets nationally.

 Wicked Wyvern is a 5.5% pale ale with an aroma of grapefruit.

+Winter Porter is available seasonally from Sainsbury's supermarket as one of their "Taste the Difference", premium own-brand line of products.